Astea International and Baxter Planning Have Partnered to Introduce a Cohesive Approach to Field Service Management and

 Astea’s FSM software, Alliance Enterprise, gives companies one platform that can power their entire service business.
 From managing customer contracts and warranties, to customer sites and assets, and of course all their technicians and inventory, this end-to-end field service software does it all.
 In fact, it also includes an inventory management solution that supports all the different types of warehousing strategies and spare parts management, including: centralized, regional, repair depot stock, customer-site inventories, and field technicians’ personal and mobile inventories.

 But like everything else we do at Astea, we’re constantly asking, ‘How could this be better?’
 The answer is by seeking out the experts and offering seamless integration between our FSM platform and their solution.
 And that’s exactly what we are doing with Baxter Planning.
 While our expertise is in field service management, Baxter Planning’s expertise is in service parts planning.
 This means that large, complex service organizations with stock in multiple places can leverage our field service management software in conjunction with Baxter’s service parts planning software in order to reduce total inventory carrying costs and maintain higher and more consistent service levels.
 Astea’s FSM platform, Alliance Enterprise, will provide historic usage, current part demand, and inventory location information.
 Baxter’s service parts planning solution, Prophet, will provide optimized target stock levels, automate execution of the inventory plan, and provide planning analytics to drive continuous improvement.

 Want to learn more?
-Stay tuned for an upcoming joint webinar from Astea and Baxter Planning!
+Watch the joint webinar from Astea and Baxter Planning: A Cohesive Approach to FSM and Service Parts Planning.